Lake Britton

 While the Park only encompasses a small part of the lake, it does

-and rentals.
+rentals.
 The fishing is good and so is the waterplay.
-Popular
+Popular sports

-sports include skiing and wakeboarding, tubing, kayaking, swimming
+include skiing and wakeboarding, tubing, kayaking, swimming and

-and fishing.
-The park features two very nice picnic areas near the
+fishing.
+The park features two very nice picnic areas near the lake.

-lake.
-One at the boat ramp and one at Pioneer Cove which requires
+One at the boat ramp and one at Pioneer Cove which requires a hike.

 E. Both of these also feature beaches and boat ramps.